teto/pymptcpanalyzer/README.md

 ===

 Mptcpanalyzer is a python (>=3.6) tool conceived to help with MPTCP pcap analysis (as [mptcptrace] for instance).
-It works on linux only.
+It is tested on linux only.

-It accepts as input a capture file (\*.pcap) and from there generates a CSV file (via a call to tshark, the terminal version of wireshark) with MPTCP fields for external processing.
+It accepts as input a capture file (.pcap or .pcapng) and from there generates a CSV file (thanks to tshark, the terminal version of wireshark) with the MPTCP fields required for analysis.
 From there you can:

 - list MPTCP connections